HubRise/website/content/apps/sage-x3/en/overview.md

 ## Prerequisites

 To establish a connection between Sage 3X and HubRise, you must have an existing Sage 3X account and a commercial agreement with Gigavee Technology.
+To set up an agreement, [contact Gigavee Technology](/apps/sage-x3/connect-hubrise#contact)